UCSBarchlab/PyRTL/www/index.rst

             The code below provides everything needed to instantiate, simulate, and visualize the resulting design.

+            .. jupyterlite:: ipynb-examples/example-gcd.ipynb
+               :new_tab: True
+               :new_tab_button_text: Try this example in your browser

             .. literalinclude:: examples/example-gcd.py

             .. image:: ../docs/screenshots/gcd.png